PoliMala/0D-NRTH/README.md

-# 0D-NRTH
-0D Thermo Hydroulic simulation for a simplified NR model
+# 0D Thermo Hydroulic simulation for a simplified NR